Storage Read/Write Test

 - Disk Type: SSD >> HDD

-- Disk Speed: NVMe > SATA SSD > HDD
+- Disk Interface: NVMe > SATA SSD > eMMC > HDD

-- Operating System: File system and caching affects speed
+- Operating System: File system journaling, fsync behavior, and page cache size matter

-- Background Processes: Other disk I/O slows performance
+- Background Processes: Antivirus or backup I/O contention slows reads/writes

-For accurate results, close other applications and ensure sufficient free disk space.
+For accurate results, close other applications and ensure ample free disk space.

 What is a good storage speed score?